-We shared a few examples above of social media videos.
-While they’re all different types and topics, they have a few things in common that we can learn from to create better videos on any social media platform.
+We shared a few examples above of different types of social media videos.
+Remember that each of these can also be delivered in a variety of formats, so it’s worth experimenting.
+All good social media videos have a few things in common that we can learn from to create better videos on any social media platform.

 Entertain, inspire or educate: Rule number one is to make your video valuable!
 Aim to either educate, entertain, or inspire.

 Be attention-grabbing: If your video’s not engaging in the first few seconds, your fans are likely to keep right on scrolling.
 Add an eye-catching title card and aim to grab viewers’ attention in the first 3 seconds.

 Don’t require sound: Make sure your video works well without sound (most videos on social media are muted until the user chooses to turn on sound).
 If you want people to listen, encourage viewers to tap for sound in the video description or captions.

 Add captions: Lots of pages have success with completely wordless or text-only videos.
 But if dialogue is a must, add captions so viewers can follow along.

 Keep it short: Short videos tend to perform best on social media.
 We’re talking 2-3 minutes tops on Facebook and Twitter.
 Instagram only allows videos of up to one minute, though the old upper limit of 15 seconds is still often a good length to aim for.